 Early Life and Education

-His father, Sam Bernstein, was a Ukranian whose goal of becoming a rabbi ended when his family emigrated to the United States to avoid starvation.
+His father, Sam Bernstein, was a Ukranian whose goal of becoming a rabbi ended when his family emigrated to the United States in 1908, to avoid starvation.
+(My father also came to the U.S. at that time also to avoid extreme deprivation and the czar’s extreme cruelty towards the Jews.)
 They settled in the Boston area where his father went from being a fish cleaner, to a janitor in a barbershop, to working for a wigmaker and eventually to owning a beauty supply store.
 Leonard got access to a piano at age 10 when his Aunt Clara divorced her husband and needed a place to store her upright piano.
 His father refused to pay for piano lessons, but Leonard played the piano anyway and was so good without lessons that his father gave him a baby grand piano for his Bar Mitzvah at age 13.

 Bernstein went to Boston Latin School and Harvard.
 I went to the same schools and had many of the same teachers, and when my classmates and I complained about how much we had to study, the teachers would remind us that at our age, Leonard Bernstein was editor of the school newspaper and a famous musician who also studied six hours a night, as we were expected to do.
 At Harvard he studied with Walter Piston, Edward Burlingame Hill and A. Tillman Merritt, and later with Helen Coates, Heinrich Gebhard, Isabelle Vengerova, Fritz Reiner and Serge Koussevitzky.